fperakis/XPCS-tools/README.md

 # XPCS-tools
-A collection of tools to analyse X-ray Photon Correlation Spectroscopy (XPCS) data based on sk
+A collection of tools to analyse X-ray Photon Correlation Spectroscopy (XPCS) data

 Includes code to calculate:
 * load data files (hdf5 from Eiger detector)